 Przemek can do just about anything when it comes to furniture.
 He is a specialist finisher, providing clients with a high level of finishing, refinishing or repair.
 Przemek will travel to your home and can do most work there.
 He is well qualified and wholly trustworthy.
-He has worked with us at Chest of Drawers for over 10 years and we rely on his expertise in areas from construction to finishing.
+He has worked with us at Adventures in Furniture for over 10 years and we rely on his expertise in areas from construction to finishing.

 Whether you need a small job of cable holes cut in the back of furniture or a complete overhaul of dining tables, antiques, etc. we know that he will do the work in a careful, considerate manner and he is a lovely person to have around.

-Przemek’s work is not offered as part of Chest of Drawers service and is not included in our guarantees.
+Przemek’s work is not offered as part of Adventures in Furniture service and is not included in our guarantees.
 We are happy to recommend him as the person we use and trust but any work undertaken by him is on a private basis.
 Structural alterations to pieces may not be covered by our lifetime guarantee.